Rogue Weedkiller Vapors Are Threatening Soybean Science

 At the University of Arkansas's research station in the town of Keiser, in the northeastern Arkansas, station manager Mike Duren showed me a wide field of soybeans showing classic dicamba symptoms: cupped leaves with curled, pointed tips.
 Across the research station's 700 acres, he says, every single plot of soybeans looks like this — except for the occasional plot of commercial dicamba-tolerant soybeans that researchers have planted as a comparison.
 It's happening despite a state regulation that bans dicamba spraying within a mile of research facilities.

 Even commercial seed companies are seeing the effects of unwanted dicamba vapor.
 Stine Seed, which is based in Iowa, told NPR in an email that it has "experienced significant problems" with damage in some of its research plots.
 BASF, a big company that sells both soybean seeds and dicamba herbicide, has seen symptoms of dicamba exposure at its soybean breeding station in Marion, Ark.
 But Christopher Tinius, BASF's head of soybean breeding, says it has not hindered the company's research efforts.
-BASF, in fact, has licensed the dicamba-tolerance gene from Monsanto, which launched dicamba-tolerant crops, and is planning to start selling dicamba-tolerant soybean seeds within a few years.
+BASF, in fact, has licensed the dicamba-tolerance gene from Monsanto and is planning to start selling dicamba-tolerant soybean seeds within a few years.

 The company Bayer, which now owns Monsanto, says dicamba doesn't cause problems when people use it properly, following all the rules.
 In an email to NPR, the company wrote that it is aware of the damage at Pengyin Chen's research plots at the University of Missouri.
 The company suggested that perhaps the damage resulted from nearby farmers spraying an older, unauthorized version of the chemical.